hippietrail/ratatui-image/README.md

   [`render_stateful_widget`] (i.e. with some mutable state).

 ## Terminal image sizes and display scaling or DPI
-While ratatui-image goes to a great length to detect a rendered image's pixel size in terms of "character cells that will be covered", via font pixel size detection, ultimately it's up to the terminal emulator to decide what exactly a pixel is.
-Because a pixel might be scaled on modern desktop environments, some terminal emulators decide to also scale images, and others don't, **it is possible that images sizes vary across terminals**, however, functionally ratatui-image does still "work" in the sense of correctly detecting the "covered" area - as long as this scaling is applied to both the image and the reported font pixel size.
+While ratatui-image goes to great lengths to detect a rendered image's pixel size in terms of "character cells that will be covered", via font pixel size detection, ultimately it's up to the terminal emulator to decide what exactly a pixel is.
+Because a pixel might be scaled on modern desktop environments, some terminal emulators decide to also scale images, and others don't, **it is possible that image sizes vary across terminals**, however, functionally ratatui-image does still "work" in the sense of correctly detecting the "covered" area - as long as this scaling is applied to both the image and the reported font pixel size.